athuggins/syllabus_to_html/README.md

 # syllabus_to_html
-Converts a syllabus from a Saylor.org site to separate HTML files per unit.
+Python script that converts a syllabus from a Saylor.org site to separate HTML files per unit.

+Not finished yet.
+This took me an embarrasingly long time.